-Umekita Park (tentative name)
+Umekita Park

 Overall Plan of the Park Site

-With “‘MIDORI (green)’ serving as inspiration and driving force for the future” as a design concept, the south park is being designed as an open urban park and the north park as a more naturalistic urban oasis with lush planting, each facing and creating stronger ties with the surrounding areas (in the JR Osaka Station direction and the Shin Umeda City direction).
-The design of the undulating landforms across the north and south parks, the highest at approximately 3 meters, combine to form three key spaces—Reflection Lawn, Umekita Grove, and Step Plaza.
+With “‘MIDORI (green)’ serving as inspiration and driving force for the future” as a design concept, the south park is being designed as an open Umekita Park and the north park as a more naturalistic urban oasis with lush planting, each facing and creating stronger ties with the surrounding areas (in the JR Osaka Station direction and the Shin Umeda City direction).
+The design of the undulating landforms across the north and south parks, the highest at approximately 3 meters, combine to form three key spaces—Great Lawn, Umekita Grove, and Step Plaza.
 Creating open spaces and perspectives with depth and three-dimensionality enhances the value of the experience for park visitors.

 Images of the South Park

-Reflection Lawn, featuring premium natural grass and a water feature.
 Events of a 10,000-person capacity can be held through the integrated use with the large-canopy event space.

 Terraced hills where people can relax in the shade of the trees.
 Visitors can partake in a diverse range of activities in the south park.

-Entry Garden, a garden space where people can spend time surrounded by flowering plants that vary season by season.
+Garden of Colors, a garden space where people can spend time surrounded by flowering plants that vary season by season.

 Images of the North Park

 Umekita Grove, a rest and relaxation space featuring lush planting and dynamic water features (a pond and waterfall).
-Cherry blossoms can be enjoyed in the spring on the hilltop.

 A water feature designed for a variety of experiences is situated at the southwest entrance to the north park.